 The downside is also two-fold: on the one hand, these changes indeed have been known for many generations.
 The research has not given the community anything new other than to add another step in the description.
 What has been known for centuries, or millennia, is now attributed to changes in the brain… but those changes themselves are attributed to meditation practice.
 A bit circular… and much of the potential depth of meditation is lost in applications that miss the point of what started it all.

-The other is that meditation researchers are often not long-term, still-mind meditators themselves.
-This can and probably does lead to a gap of understanding in the scientific approach.
+Nevertheless, there is still another downside of research, and that is that the researchers are often not long-term, still-mind meditators themselves.
+While this might give an appearance of impartiality, what it can and probably does bring about is a gap of understanding in the scientific approach.
 If a meditator reaches a no-mind, no-self state, and their experience of self and the world changes fundamentally, current research methodology is a blunt instrument to explore the ineffable.

 Reading Research – Know what you are looking at